 Figure 5.
 The mesangial matrix also stains with the PAS, like the basal membranes, due to the affinity of PAS by type IV collagen (PAS, X300).

 The glomerulus has an approximate diameter of 200 microns and usually the glomeruli are greater 20% in the juxtamedullary zones.

 The peripheral zones of the capillary walls, towards the Bowman’s space, are the filtration’s zones.
 The nuclei of the endothelial cells are arranged towards the mesangium and the cytoplasm surrounds all the internal surface of the capillary, almost adhered to the glomerular basement membrane (GBM), leaving spaces or fenestrations.
 The cytoplasm of the podocytes forms the external layer of the capillary wall.
 The glomerular filtrate must cross the endothelial cell, GBM, and the foot processes of podocytes (Figure 7).
 The podocyte is united to the GBM, forms the interdigitating foot processes and the filtration slits, this structure is very important in the protein and molecules filtration, and in the pathogenesis of several glomerulopathies as minimal change disease and focal segmental glomerulosclerosis.
-See scheme of a normal capillary (link)./ Image of podocytes in scanning electron microscopy (link).
+Image of podocytes in scanning electron microscopy (link).

 The vascular pole is the site by where the afferent and efferent arterioles arrive and leave the glomerulus.
 The two arterioles are separated for a space containing extracellular matrix and cells: extraglomerular mesangium.